The Changing Landscape of the NBA

 Is it all that unreasonable to think that the NBA should do better than this NFL deal?

 An analysis of the MLB TV deals tell a similar story.
 The current MLB contracts with ESPN, Fox, and TBS, each signed in late 2012, pay out a combined $1.6 billion per season.
 And yet, the sport produced just $592 million in national TV advertising sales for its network partners during postseason play last season.
 The NBA, in contrast, produced $929 million for its television partners during its postseason play last season, or $337 million more.
-The regular season tells a similar story.
-While specific ad sales data has not been made public, viewership data overwhelmingly suggests that the NBA has long-since passed its fellow professional sports league.
+While specific ad sales data has not been made public for the regular season, viewership data overwhelmingly suggests that the NBA has long-since passed its fellow professional sports league.
 MLB has contracted out approximately 165 time slots for regular season television coverage, slightly more than the NBA’s 145, but viewership data suggests that the NBA captures significantly more viewers for each of its regular season games than does MLB and, as a result, total regular season viewership sways heavily toward the NBA.

 It is all that unreasonable, then, to think that the NBA should do significantly more than $337 million better than MLB’s take?

 The NBA is the only big-time brand coming up for bid in the next several years.
 With new national sports cable networks such as Fox Sports 1 and NBC Sports Network thirsting for live game programming to solidify their identities in an ESPN-dominant TV world, the NBA represents their last chance for a long while.
 The NBA is therefore about to enjoy the fruits of a massive bidding war.
 Networks are going to need to back up the brinks truck to secure rights to one of the few remaining DVR-proof properties on TV.
 It’s not all that difficult to fathom that the NBA will see its TV money pile grow to around $2 billion, and possibly much more.